improvess/matrix-reef.js/README.md

 node benchmarks/multiplication.js 10 4 10 5
 ```
 The example above executes chunks of 10 `4x10` by `10x5` matrix multiplications.

+## Disclaimer
+I'm working hard on this but I'm afraid that Matrix-reef.js is still in the early stages and likely to do not be ready for production yet.
+My todo list is in the [issues](issues) section.

 ## New features, bugs and collaboration
 Do not hesitate to open a new issue whenever you find something wrong or does not working as expected.
 Suggestions of new features are pretty welcome as well as collaborations by PR test cases, benchmarks or even new features.